Volume II, Issue 2 | October 6, 2016 |

 providers, medical research and construction of medical facilities.

-• Reclaim our Tenth Amendment right to control pharmaceuticals distributed within the state.
+Streamline permit processes and zoning variances for construction of medical facilities and schools. - Reclaim our Tenth Amendment right to control pharmaceuticals distributed within the state.
 Reduce the

 function of the Food & Drug Administration (FDA) to be a merely advisory body rather than a licensing authority.